2020 ACT Training Awards - Frequently asked questions

 - VET Teacher/Trainer of the Year

-Winners from the ACT in these categories must attend the Australian Training Awards Finalist Week being held in Brisbane from 18-22 November 2019.
+Winners from the ACT in these categories must attend the Australian Training Awards Finalist Week being held in Melbourne from 16-21 November 2020.

 Please note: attendance at the Australian Training Awards Finalists Week is a condition of entry for the ACT Training Awards.

 Organisation winners from the ACT Training Awards will enter a second judging process with other state/territory winners from which 3 finalists are chosen for each category.

 Organisations will be advised by the Australian Training Awards Team if they are successful in becoming a finalist.
 The national judging panel will then hold interviews to determine a winner.

 Winners will be announced at the Australian Training Awards presentation dinner in Melbourne on Friday 20 November 2020.